Head & Starc to play in first Ashes Test

 England captain Joe Root was at the same media launch but refused to name his team, saying "all options are on the table, we'll see closer to the game the forecast and how the pitch changes".

-Root, who is leading England in Australia for the third time, said left-arm spinner Jack Leach may feature, with the Gabba a "good place to bowl spin".
+Root, who is leading England against Australia for the third time, said left-arm spinner Jack Leach may feature, with the Gabba a "good place to bowl spin".

 - The baseball coach vs an algorithm: Can formulas really pick a better team then their coach?